-Examining The Link Between Fertility and AgeAfter the age of 30, the probability of getting pregnant naturally dropsby 3%-5% per year and even faster after the age of 40!
-A healthy 30 year old woman has 20% chance of getting pregnant in any given month, by the time she turns 40 the chances drop to 5%!
+Examining The Link Between Fertility and AgeAfter the age of 30, the probability of getting pregnant naturally drops by 3%-5% per year and even faster after the age of 40!
+A healthy 30-year-old woman has a 20% chance of getting pregnant in any given month, by the time she turns 40 the chances drop to 5%!

 But don't throw the towel in to fertility and age just yet!
 There is hope.
 What these studies don't tell you about fertility and age, is the reason why fertility is dropping with advanced age.

-Women are born will all of their eggs while men start producing their sperm in puberty.
-We've had those eggs around for a long time and everything we've ingested or inhaled or smeared on our skin over the course of our life has either left a positive or a negative mark on all body cells including the eggs and sperm.
+The Reason Behind the Age-Related DeclineWomen are born will all of their eggs while men start producing their sperm in puberty.
+We've had those eggs around for a long time.
+Everything we've ingested, inhaled, or smeared on our skin over the course of our life has either left a positive or a negative mark on all body cells including the eggs and sperm.

 Miscarriage and AgingAged cells are no longer plump and efficient.
 This means that they are slow on the uptake of nutrients and removal of toxic waists.
 Their membranes are no longer as efficient as they used to be and they don't communicate all too well anymore.
-Cells communicate with the other cells through nerve impulses and chemicals they release into the bloodstream letting the body know what they require for optimal function and cell repair.
+Cells communicate with the other cells through nerve impulses and chemicals they release into the bloodstream.
+Hence, they are letting the body know what they require for optimal function and cell repair.
 Aged cells don't do that quite as well anymore.

-Even if in this poor state of health conception occurs the likelihood of miscarriages and abnormalities is higher.
-But when the toxins are removed and the nutritional deficiencies addressed your chance of a healthy pregnancy and conception is significantly better.
-In fact many couples well into their 40s use a natural fertility program successfully.
+Even if in this poor state of health, conception occurs.
+The likelihood of miscarriages and abnormalities is higher.
+But when the toxins are removed and the nutritional deficiencies addressed, your chance of a healthy pregnancy and conception is significantly better.
+In fact, many couples well into their 40s use a natural fertility program successfully.

-1. You know exactly which foods and substances are deteriorating your fertility and are contributing to ageing and as such you know what to avoid.
+Fertility and Age: How does preconception care increase your chances of a healthy pregnancy and a healthy baby?1.
+You know exactly which foods and substances are deteriorating your fertility and are contributing to aging and as such, you know what to avoid.